StreamElements/docs/docs/chatbot/commands/default/quote.md

 The `!quote` command has two main subcommands:

-1. `add`: Adds a new quote to the collection.
+1. `add`: Adds a new quote to the collection reserved for Moderator/Broadcaster roles.
-2. `remove`: Removes an existing quote from the collection.
+2. `remove`: Removes an existing quote from the collection for Moderator/Broadcaster roles.

 ### Add Subcommand